amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

   A final version of this buildspec is also located in the hints folder.
 It's named accesskeys-buildspec.yml.
 </details>

-Let's check everything in and run the test.
+4\.
+Let's check everything in and run the tests.

 <pre>
-$ git add accesskeys-buildspec.yml
+$ git add accesskeys-buildspec.yml cfn-nag-buildspec.yml
-$ git commit -m "Adding in buildspec for cfn-nag"
+$ git commit -m "Adding in buildspec for cfn-nag AND check for access key scans"
 $ git push origin master
 </pre>

 By pushing to CodeCommit, the pipeline will automatically trigger.

+5\.
+Fix all the errors.

+WHAT?
+THERE WERE ERRORS AGAIN?!?!?
+Ok go through and fix them all.